etorrejon/ah-swaggerclient-plugin/README.md

 # ah-swaggerclient-plugin

-Generate API clients from Swagger 2.0 specifications!
+Generate API clients from Swagger 2.0/Open API 3.0 specifications!

 This plugin uses the [swagger-client](https://www.npmjs.com/package/swagger-client) library to attach API clients to the ActionHero `api` object.